 The highlight (or lowlight) of my visit occurred before the game even began.
 A physically disabled boy was given the honor of throwing out the ceremonial “first pitch”.
 He was positioned about 30 feet from home with the Mets catcher poised behind the plate to receive his toss.
 The child gave a mighty effort and the ball bounced several times before reaching the catcher.
 Immediately, instinctually, reflexively, in herd-unison, the stadium erupted in a loud chorus… of boos!

 I was dumbfounded and paralyzed between laughing hysterically at the absolute absurdity of what had just happened, and horror at what had just happened.
 As an experienced field researcher, I can offer this advice to any intrepid traveler who may plan to risk a visit to this most volatile tribe: Don’t wear pinstripes.
-Never volunteer to throw out the first pitch.
+And NEVER volunteer to throw out the first pitch.

 Baseball, Oh Beloved Baseball…